Course Catalog

 1 credit

-Students in the Symphonic Wind Ensemble are selected by audition to participate in this upper level music course.
-Class time is focused on mastering advanced band literature and applying music theory and history lessons that inform the way this repertoire is learned.
-Each student is further challenged by taking 12 individual lessons per year that focus on learning techniques specific to their abilities and needs.
-Performance is a key aspect of this course; all students play in Pep Band, formal Concerts and school chapel services.
-Wind Ensemble students are invited to take a concert/study trip on alternating years.
+Students in the Symphonic Wind Ensemble engage in advanced music-making by performing challenging repertoire, developing skills in advanced techniques, and exploring concepts in music theory.
+Work in this class emphasizes placing music in historic, cultural, and stylistic context.
+In addition to large-group rehearsals, each student personalizes their instruction by taking 12 individual lessons per year, tailored to their abilities and needs.
+Performance is a key aspect of this course; all students participate in Pep Band, formal Concerts and school chapel services.
+Wind Ensemble students are invited to participate in a concert/study trip every other year.

 Orchestra